-This year we will undertake a Program Review that is inspired by the Carnegie Foundation 5 year project to examine doctoral education in the United States.
+This past year we completed a Program Review that was inspired by the Carnegie Foundation Initiative on the Doctorate -a project that examined doctoral education in the United States.
 The Carnegie Project led to creative program changes and a variety of approaches that are transforming doctoral education in the United States.
-Our review will be guided by Dr. George Walker, who was the lead scholar in the Carnegie effort.
-As a community, we are looking forward with you to examining how our commitment as scholars to difficult questions and evidence translate into a pedagogy that develops stewards of our discipline.
-Our review will engage all of us in an exploration of the scholarship of our profession, asking questions of purpose and direction.
+Our review was guided by Dr. George Walker, who was the lead scholar in the Carnegie effort.
+As a community, we are looking forward with you to examining how our commitments as scholars to difficult questions and to evidence translate into a pedagogy that develops stewards of our discipline.
+Our review has engaged all of us in an exploration of the scholarship of our profession, asking questions of purpose and direction.

-Currently, we have 29 active students in our doctoral program.
+Currently, we have 33 active students in our doctoral program.
 Six students enter each year, and they consistently report experiencing a faculty and staff committed to their success and graduation.
 I hope this Handbook provides you with information pertaining to the steps that lead to successful completion of your program and the array of policies and procedures related to those steps, but if you have any questions that remain unanswered, please let me know.

+Sincerely,

-Sincerely, Walter LaMendola, PhD Professor & Doctoral Program Director
+Walter LaMendola, Ph.D.
+Professor & Doctoral Program Director